Kaiddd/Random-Linux-Shortcut-Scripts/README.md

 ## Just a random collection of throwaway scripts I've made to save me some typing, probably could've coded these better, fight me!
+#### Simply throw the files into a place on your system path, and run chmod +x on em!

 upkg - Python package updater, also runs pacman -Syu, lets me quickly update my whole system